Skoda Kodiaq SUV - Interior & comfort

 Squint hard enough through the memory banks and photos and you’ll see enough geometrically distinctive details in the Kodiaq to remind you of Skodas from many moons ago.
 It’s nice to see a carmaker carry such heritage through the years, although it must be said the Kodiaq’s build quality is unquestionably strong.
 The glass-fronted infotainment touchscreen for example, looks genuinely swish, and the materials used throughout the interior are of high quality.

-The SE trim is fitted with features like dual-zone air-conditioning, 18-inch alloy wheels, cruise control, rear parking sensors, automatic lights and wipers, a couple of storage nets for the boot and a pair of umbrellas hidden in the front doors.
+The SE trim has now been superseded by SE Drive, which is fitted with features like dual-zone air-conditioning, 18-inch alloy wheels, cruise control, rear parking sensors, automatic lights and wipers, a couple of storage nets for the boot and a pair of umbrellas hidden in the front doors.
+The change to SE Drive also added sat nav, a rear-view camera, folding door mirrors and onboard wi-fi.
 It comes with five seats as standard but you can upgrade to seven seats for additional cost.

-Many will want to specify metallic paint, which is only standard with top trim levels; Skoda tends to charge around £600 for this extra.
-It’s probably a good idea to go for the heated windscreen, too (costing around £350) for those frosty, misty morning starts.
+Many will want to specify metallic paint, which is only standard with top trim levels; Skoda tends to charge around £1,000 for this extra.
+It’s a good idea to go for the heated windscreen for those frosty, misty morning starts too.
 Another feature that could make the Kodiaq even better to live with is Skoda's Virtual Cockpit - a digital instrument cluster that can show everything from sat-nav maps to what music you're listening to.
+However, it's a shame this is even optional for the expensive SportLine trim, when rivals like the Peugeot 5008 come with digital instruments as standard.

 The ‘Virtual Pedal’ is also worth having from the point of view of convenience; this is Skoda’s name for hands-free boot opening, which is activated by waving your foot under the back bumper.